HABIT-HORSE/haar-visualizer/README.md

 Inmportant: you have to move the sliders on the control panel (currentStage and currentTree) to actually see anything overlaid on the image!!

+Note: the 3rd party detectors in the human detectors directory have all had their root node edited (NOT BY ME...by original author) from <cascade></cascade> to (for example) <haarcascade_frontalface_tree_alt type_id="opencv-haar-classifier"></haarcascade_frontalface_tree_alt type_id="opencv-haar-classifier">.
+Therefore, they are no longer compatible with the XML format.
+I fixed this in the two detectors in the root of this project and they are using <cascade> again.
+So, if you want to use any of the other other human detectors, the root nodes will need editing.

 TO DO:

 1. Add animation, with variable speed (maybe progressing through each stage and feature / tree and then looping?).